 I hate making eye contact, and I think it’s because I don’t know how to have normal conversations with people.
 I get embarrassed and look away because I feel awkward.
 I think it’s getting in the way of making connections, but eye contact makes me uncomfortable.
 How can I fix this?

 If you can’t make eye contact (or you avoid it), remember that you’re not alone.
-You’re not broken, and you’re not doomed to bad social interactions!
-Let’s get into some strategies that can help you keep eye contact.
+Here are some strategies that can help you keep eye contact.

 When is eye contact most difficult for you?
 Do you notice you struggle more with certain kinds of people, like those in authority or strangers?
-Do you have any other triggers that affect eye contact?
+Do you have any other triggers that affect eye contact, such as going on a date or talking to a girl or guy you find attractive?

 Spend some time thinking about these situations.
 It’s a good idea to be aware of your patterns.
 If you have that awareness, you can make positive steps towards change.